ChrisOLeary.com > ... > ... > Pitching > Rethinking Pitching > Essays > Death To The Inverted W

 Greg Maddux

-If you contrast this with the arm action of guys like Mark Prior and Anthony Reyes, you will see that after they break their hands their elbows go above and behind the level of their shoulders.
+In contrast, if you look at the arm actions of pitchers like Mark Prior and Anthony Reyes, you will see that, after they break their hands, their elbows go above and behind the level of their shoulders.

 Mark Prior Making The Inverted W